 When you store bottles of Merlot, keep the typical “best practices” in mind that you use with most of your wines:

-- The cellar should consistently be between 50-59°F
+- The cellar (or wine cooler) should consistently be between 50-59°F

 - Store corked wine on its side.
 This allows the cork to stay wet.